Email marketing is killer. It works. It’s awesome. You need to do it.

 So, what do you write in your opening line?

-Instead, I prefer to opt for something like “I noticed that you…” or “I saw that we both…”
+Instead, we prefer to opt for something like “I noticed that you…” or “I saw that we both…”

-This approach helps the reader relate to me better and faster.
-I gain their attention by drawing upon a shared experience.
+This approach helps the reader relate to us better and faster.
+We gain their attention by drawing upon a shared experience.

 Make sure you get to the point of your email from the get go.
 Preliminary chatting might turn off people who simply want to find out what the email is about.